CompuTec/pdc-docs/administrator-guide/setting-up-the-application/setting-up-the-application.md

   - Add (Default) – regular Receipt from production

-  - Add and Open Issue – create Receipt from production and open Issue to production form.
+  - Add and Open Issue – create a Receipt from production and open Issue to production form.

 - **Issue mode**: